engineerJishnu/Hello-World---First-Repository/README.md

 in heart have love like a human, and finally at the end of hard day...I love to sleep like a baby.

-I love watching Hollywood Sci Fi movies, as it gives insight to the brilliant ideas about how the futuristics world and technology would look like.
+I love watching Hollywood Sci Fi movies, as it gives an insight to the brilliant ideas about how the futuristics world and technology would look like.
 Some of my favorite movies are Blade Runner (both parts), Prometheus, Interstellar, The Terminator, Alien(1979 version), The Matrix, Ex Machina, Arrival, Oblivion, Inception  etc.

-I will pen down my personal thoughts and comments about such movies which I come across.
+I wish to pen down my personal thoughts and comments about such movies which I come across.
 I may create short story of my own version and hope whoever will read this will definitely enjoy in reading.